c-panagopoulos/n8n-automations/README.md

 ---

 ## ⭐ Why This Repo Exists
-As a self-taught web developer balancing full-time work and structured learning, automation helps reduce cognitive load and eliminate repetitive tasks.
+As an aspiring web developer balancing full-time work and structured learning, automation helps reduce cognitive load and eliminate repetitive tasks.

 This repository serves two purposes:
 1. Document workflows that genuinely improved my learning and productivity